tim-hardcastle/Pipefish/source/compiler/README.md

-# README for the "service" package.
+# README for the "compiler" package.

 ## Overview